 Instructions

-- Preheat the oven to 120˚F (50°C) an then turn it off again – this is for the dough to rise.
+1. Preheat the oven to 50°C (120°F) and then turn it off again – this is for the dough to rise not to bake it.

-- Wile the dough is rising in the oven, take the cold butter and wrap loosely in plastic wrap.
-Take a rolling pin and hit it several times so it softens, then roll out to a 0.4 inch (1cm) thick square.
+3. While the dough is rising in the oven, take the cold butter and wrap it loosely in plastic wrap.
+Take a rolling pin and hit it several times so it softens, then roll it out to a 1cm thick square.
 It works best if you loosen the plastic wrap in between so it does not tear apart.
 When you’re done, place the butter square (wrapped in plastic wrap again) in the fridge to cool.
-The butter has to be cool, so you get layers at the end.
+The butter has to be cool so you get nice layers in the dough later on.

-- Roll out the dough on a floured surface to a square (it should be bigger than your butter square).
+4. Roll out the dough on a floured surface into a square – it should be bigger than your butter square.
 Unwrap your butter, place it on the dough and fold the dough like an envelope over the butter.
-Make sure the butter is sealed in completely, then turn around and roll out to a long rectangle.
-Fold the ends towards the middle, one over the other to get three layers – flatten a bit.
-Wrap the dough in plastic wrap and place in the fridge for 20 minutes.
+Make sure the butter is sealed in completely, then flip this package upside down and roll it out into a long rectangle.
+Fold the ends towards the middle, one over the other to get three layers and flatten the package lightly.
+Wrap the dough in plastic wrap and place it in the fridge for 20 minutes.

-- Take the dough out of the fridge go for another rolling/folding round – this time fold both sides to the middle and then one over the other to get 4 layers – flatten a bit and wrap in plastic wrap.
-Place once more in the fridge for 20 minutes.
+5. Take the dough out of the fridge and start another rolling/folding round.
+This time fold both sides towards the center and then one end over the other to get four layers.
+Flatten the package slightly and wrap it in plastic wrap.
+Place the dough once more in the fridge for about 20 minutes.
 Mix cinnamon and sugar in a small bowl and set aside.

-- Preheat the oven to 390˚F (200°C).
+6. Preheat the oven to 200°C (390°F).
 Line two baking sheets with baking parchment.
-Take the dough out of the fridge and roll out to a large rectangle.
-Brush the dough with some water and sprinkle with the cinnamon-sugar mixture – press a bit onto the dough.
-Roll up to a log from the long side and cut into 2 inch (5cm) thick slices.
-Flatten them a bit and use the back of a wooden spoon to make a “notch” into the roll – dough and sugar filling should ooze out a bit on the left and right – that gives the “franzbröchen” their typical shape.
-Place on the baking sheets with space in between (they get bigger) and bake for 15-20 minutes.
-They should get a nice color but not too dark.
-Take out of the oven and let cool down on a wire rack completely.
+Take the dough out of the fridge and roll it out into a large rectangle.
+Brush the dough with some water and sprinkle with the cinnamon-sugar mixture.
+Press the mix slightly into the dough.
+Roll up the rectangle (from the long side) into a log.
+Cut the log into 5cm thick slices.
+Flatten them a bit and use the back of a wooden spoon to press a »notch« into the roll.
+The dough and sugar filling should get pressed out a bit on the left and right.
+That gives the »Franzbröchen« their typical shape.
+Place the dough pieces on the baking sheets with some space in between (they rise a lot) and bake them for about 15-20 minutes.
+The Franzbrötchen should get a nice golden color but not get too dark.
+Take them out of the oven and let them cool down on a wire rack completely.

 Notes